MicrosoftDocs/power-automate-docs/articles/contextual-help-bot.md

 Real-time, in-product help is available from the [documentation](./index.yml) and the Power Virtual Agent bot to solve the most common workflow scenarios.
 While building your flows, you can access content from the documentation, community, blogs, and templates.

 ## Use in-product help

 >[!NOTE]
 >In-product help is available while you create or edit cloud and desktop flows.

-Select the **?** on a connector, action, or trigger to see the in-product help experience.
+1. Select the **?** on a connector, action, or trigger to start the in-product help experience.

    ![Help icon.](./media/contextual-help-bot/help-icon.png)

-   The right pane opens with details about the action and provides documentation links for that action.
+1. The right pane opens with details about the action and provides documentation links for that action.

    In the following example, the **Send an email (V2)** action is selected, showing help topics regarding the top email scenarios, an overview of the action, and more.